-Full-spectrum CBD oils offer the most health benefits since they contain every single cannabinoid found within the cannabis plant.
+In Canada, Full-spectrum CBD oil offers the most health benefits since they contain every single cannabinoid found within the cannabis.
 However, this means that THC will also be present, which isn’t for everyone.
-If this is the case for you, look for a broad spectrum CBD oil instead.
+If this is the case for you, look for a broad spectrum instead.
 These contain the majority of cannabinoids but typically contain no THC.

 There is a lot of confusion on cannabis oil vs hemp oil.
 A common assumption is that cannabis oil contains THC while hemp oil contains CBD.
 The other assumption is the hemp oils and cannabis oils are the same thing.
 Both of these statements are false.

 Hemp oil is made from hemp seeds, and it contains no THC or CBD whatsoever.
 It is highly nutritious and often used for cooking.
 Most grocery stores carry several brands of hemp oils in the baking and cooking aisles.

 Cannabis oil, on the other hand, is made from actual cannabis flowers.
 This type of oil can be broken down into three categories: CBD, THC, or oil blends.
 The content depends on the type of bud that is used to create the oil, like whether it contains a high amount of THC or CBD.

 The most common form of in Canada is a tincture.
 CBD tinctures are a small vial of oil with CBD that has been diluted with another type of oil, called a carrier.